jessevig/bertviz/README.md

 ## Limitations

 ### Tool
-* The visualizations works best with shorter inputs (e.g. a single sentence) and may run slowly if the input text is very long, especially for the model view.
+* The visualizations may run slowly if the input text is very long or the model is very large.
+ To mitigate this, we recommend using the *model view* with **`include_layers`** set to a subset of model layers.
+See [documentation](#filtering-layers) above for more details.
 * When running on Colab, some of the visualizations will fail (runtime disconnection) when the input text is long.
+Please refer to the above note about setting the **`include_layers`** parameter.
-* The neuron view only supports the custom BERT, GPT-2, and RoBERTa models included with the tool.
-This view needs access to the query and key vectors, which required modifying the model code (see `transformers_neuron_view directory`), which has only been done for these three models.
+* The *neuron view* only supports the custom BERT, GPT-2, and RoBERTa models included with the tool.
+This view needs access to the query and key vectors, which required modifying the model code (see `transformers_neuron_view` directory), which has only been done for these three models.
 Also, only one neuron view may be included per notebook.
 ### Attention as "explanation"
 Visualizing attention weights illuminates a particular mechanism within the model architecture but does not